Lower Dream Canyon Rock Climbing

 Perennial notice:

-The Boulder Falls Trail was be closed to the public since the 2013 floods.
+The Boulder Falls Trail was be closed to the public around the 2013 floods for a few years.
 Accessing the climbing areas in Lower Dream Canyon (Plotinus Wall) from the Boulder Falls Trail was off limits.
 In addition, the slopes above the Boulder Falls Trail were closed to access.

-Dropping into Lower Dream Canyon from the Upper Dream Canyon access point crosses private property and is not permitted by the land owner.
-Climbers accessing this area from Upper Dream Canyon are trespassing.
+Dropping into Lower Dream Canyon from the Upper Dream Canyon access point crosses private property and is not permitted by the landowner.
+Previously, climbers accessing this area from Upper Dream Canyon were trespassing.

 Per Dan Gozdz: I reached out to OSMP and received the following reply about access: yes, there is now a designated climbing access trail through Boulder Falls that follows the old footpath through the Keyhole.
 Enjoy!

-Dropping into Lower Dream Canyon from the Upper Dream Canyon access point crosses private property and is not permitted by the land owner.
-Climbers accessing this area from Upper Dream Canyon are trespassing.
+Dropping into Lower Dream Canyon from the Upper Dream Canyon access point crosses private property and is not permitted by the landowner.
+Previously, climbers accessing this area from Upper Dream Canyon were trespassing.

 Per Dan Gozdz: I reached out to OSMP and received the following reply about access: yes, there is now a designated climbing access trail through Boulder Falls that follows the old footpath through the Keyhole.
 Enjoy!